QuintessaQ/CS_interview_cheatsheet/OS_review/OS_review.md

             - balance dir across groups
     - files
         - allocate data blocks of a file in the same group as its inode
-        - allocate files in the ame directory in the cylinder group fo the directory they are in
+        - allocate files in the same directory in the cylinder group to the directory they are in
 - large-file exception
     - divide into chunks, spread them across groups
     - if chunk size large enough